• Skip to primary navigation

 Instructions

-• In a bowl, combine the active dry yeast, sugar, and one tablespoon of flour.
-Pour in about half of the measured warm milk, whisking well to avoid lumps in the yeast mixture.
+- In a bowl, combine 1 ½ teaspoons active dry yeast, ¼ teaspoon sugar, and one tablespoon of 3 cups all-purpose flour.
+Pour in about half of the measured 1 cup warm milk, whisking well to avoid lumps in the yeast mixture.
 Let stand for 10-15 minutes until bubbles appear on the surface.

-• Grind the pork cracklings and mash them with a spoon to a paste.
+- Grind 7 ounces pork cracklings and mash them with a spoon to a paste texture.

-• After half an hour, take the dough out, dust it with a little flour, and roll it out gently.
-Don't roll it too thinly and don't put too much pressure on the rolling pin; otherwise, you will tear the dough and the filling of cracklings will come out.
-Fold the dough again, wrap it, and put it in the fridge for another 30 minutes.
+- After half an hour, take the dough out and dust it with a little flour.
+Gently roll it out, being careful not to roll it too thinly or apply too much pressure on the rolling pin to avoid tearing the dough and letting the crackling filling escape.
+Fold the dough again, wrap it, and place it in the fridge for another 30 minutes.

-• After the final rise, roll out the dough on a floured surface to about ¾ inch thick.
-Cut out circles, either with a cookie cutter or a thin-walled glass.
+- After the final rise, roll out the dough on a floured surface to about ¾ inch (2 cm) thick.
+Cut out circles using either a cookie cutter or a thin-walled glass.
 The diameter of the cut-outs should be about 2 ½ to 3 inches.

-• Brush the raised biscuits with egg wash and sprinkle the surface with caraway seeds.
+- Brush the risen biscuits with egg wash and sprinkle the surface with 2 teaspoons caraway seeds.
 Bake in a preheated oven for 15 minutes.

 Notes